 At least he found solace in the fact that if anything creepy was making their way around the house, he would hear it from every room.
 At the top of the stairs, there was a green door immediately to his right.
 Is this a bedroom?
 Asher thought.
 Or maybe the door to the attic?
 He went left, ignoring the mysterious door for now.

 There was a small waiting room right at the top of the stairs.
 Two love seats and a coffee table with decade-old magazines covered in dust.
 There were picture frames on the walls.
 Asher could barely see the faces on the pictures inside.
 One of them though, stood out.
 It was of a young Bastian sitting on an old man’s lap.
-Grandfather Bastian, Asher thought.
+Grandfather Bastian, Asher thought to himself.
 They both seemed quite happy.
 Ever since Bastian told him why the house was being sold off, Asher wondered why it hadn’t been willed to him.
 After all, it was no secret that his grandfather favored Bastian above the rest.
 Firstborn son favoritism, Asher guessed.
 So, why hadn’t his grandfather left the house to him?
 Or to Bastian’s father, his own firstborn?

 Moving on, Asher passed the waiting room to a hallway.
 There were five doors here: three to the right side of the hallway and two to the left.
 The first door to the left was the bathroom, but he first had to pass the first two doors on the right.